Noting things I need to discuss with people

 # Other things I note

-There are a few other things I note about a person.
-For example a
+There are a few other things I note about a person to help uniquely identify them and keep the note queryable:

 To setup the person's ID and aliases, I add the following frontmatter to the template: